tomliptrot/tomliptrot.github.io/_posts/newsletter/full_issues/issue_22.md

 It was 42.
 Unfortunately no one knew what the question was.

 So the mice build a computer the size of a small planet (called "Earth") to calculate the Ultimate Question.
-That turned out to be turned out to be "*What do you get when you multiply six by nine?*".
+That turned out to be "*What do you get when you multiply six by nine?*".

 This type of problem is know in AI circles as the "Alignment Problem" and is commonly faced in business.

 A company used ML  to predict which customers would leave.
-The results  where then used to target promotions at those customners enticing them to stay, which did not have the desired result.
-They should have asked was a more focused question like “Given a budget of $x million, which customers should we target with a retention campaign?”.
+The results  where then used to target promotions at those customers enticing them to stay, which did not have the desired result.
+They should have asked a more focused question like “Given a budget of $x million, which customers should we target with a retention campaign?”.

 This [article](https://hbr.org/2021/07/why-you-arent-getting-more-from-your-marketing-ai) provides some useful pointers on how to arrive at the right question.

-🛎️ **Why this matters:** Asking the wrong question is the most common reason why ML projects fail.
+🛎️ **Why this matters:** Asking the wrong question is the most common reason ML projects fail.

 [📖 Read more (3,815 words)📖](https://hbr.org/2021/07/why-you-arent-getting-more-from-your-marketing-ai)